-Theoretical studies of reaction dynamics at surfaces, like the dissociative adsorption of diatomic molecules on metal surfaces, require knowledge of the potential energy of the moving nuclei taking part in the process [1].
-Density-functional theory (DFT) total-energy calculations have proven to be a powerful tool to calculate such properties [2-5].
-Ab initio MD simulations, where the potential and the forces are determined by DFT, are computationally very elaborate and costly.
-A theoretical simulation of the dissociation probability of a molecule on a surface for different initial energies might require up to 10^7 evaluations of the potential-energy and the forces.
-Due to the high computational task, ab initio molecular dynamics hardly allow the determination of reaction probabilities and so far are limited to dynamical studies of only a few trajectories [6-9].
+Theoretical studies of reaction dynamics at surfaces, like the dissociative adsorption of diatomic molecules on metal surfaces, require knowledge of the potential energy of the moving nuclei taking part in the process.1 Density-functional theory (DFT) total-energy calculations have proven to be a powerful tool to calculate such properties.^{2-5} Ab initio MD simulations, where the potential and the forces are determined by DFT, are computationally very elaborate and costly.
+A theoretical simulation of the dissociation probability of a molecule on a surface for different initial energies might require up to 107 evaluations of the potential energy and the forces.
+Due to the high computational task, ab initio molecular dynamics hardly allow the determination of reaction probabilities and so far are limited to dynamical studies of only a few trajectories.^{6-9}

-In order to reduce the computational burden and make a simulation of the sticking probably feasible, Gross and Scheffler had proposed and implemented a three step approach [10, 11].
-First, one determines the ab initio potential energy surface (PES) on a mesh of several hundred configurations using DFT.
+In order to reduce the computational burden and make a simulation of the sticking probably feasible, Gross and Scheffler had proposed and implemented a three step approach.^{10,11} First, one determines the ab initio potentialenergy surface (PES) on a mesh of several hundred configurations using DFT.
 In a second step an analytical function is fitted to these points.
 The last step consists of molecular dynamics calculations on this continuous representation of the ab initio PES.
 The crucial part of this approach is choosing the appropriate analytical function for the interpolation of the total energies.
-The interaction of a diatomic molecule with a well-defined surface is at least six-dimensional, corresponding to the six degrees of freedom of the molecule and a fixed substrate.
+The interaction of a diatomic molecule with a well-defined surface is at least six dimensional, corresponding to the six degrees of freedom of the molecule and a fixed substrate.
 The latter assumption is often fulfilled for densely packed metal surfaces.
-However, on Si(100) for instance, the rearrangement upon adsorption is indeed crucial for the adsorption and desorption mechanism and one easily arrives at 12 and more dimensions [7].
+However, on Si(100) for instance, the rearrangement upon adsorption is indeed crucial for the adsorption and desorption mechanism and one easily arrives at 12 and more dimensions.7

-The fitting of a mesh of ab initio energies to a continuous representation is a non-trivial task.
-A highdimensional, flexible, accurate, reliable and fast interpolation scheme is needed.
+The fitting of a mesh of ab initio energies to a continuous representation is a nontrivial task.
+A high-dimensional, flexible, accurate, reliable and fast interpolation scheme is needed.
 Ideally this method should be general to allow its application to a wide range of problems.
-Various approaches to fit a PES can be found in the literature [12-21].
-All of the proposed methods have some advantages and some drawbacks.
-For instance, the fitting of ab initio data using analytical functions [10, 22- 24] requires an appropriate choice of an analytical form, which is very cumbersome to find in high dimensions.
-It is therefore fair to say that despite its importance a general, fast, and accurate interpolation tool for PESs is still lacking.
+Various approaches to fit a PES can be found in the literature.^{12-21} All of the proposed methods have some advantages and some drawbacks.
+For instance, the fitting of ab initio data using analytical functions^{10,22-24} requires an appropriate choice of an analytical form, which is very cumbersome to find in high dimensions.